janishutz/libreevent/website/src/setup/installation.md

 # Installation
 Let's begin with setting up libreevent!
-If you are not technically savvy or want somebody else to set it up for you, please contact me [here](https://support.janishutz.com/index.php?a=add&category=8).
+If you are not technically savvy or want somebody else to set it up for you, you can pay for the setup [here](https://store.janishutz.com/product/com.janishutz.libreeventSetup).
 If you want to set it up yourself, read on below!

 # Selecting a webhosting company